In Greater New Haven, the town of East Haven is a matter of minutes east of its big sister, but very much its own place.

 West of the Town Green up Main Street is one of only a handful of churches in the state dating from before the Revolutionary War.

-The nave and tower are constructed from a red sandstone quarried close by in Fair Haven, the latter topped by a wooden belfry with Corinthian columns and pilaster under an octagonal steeple.
+The nave and tower are constructed from red sandstone quarried close by in Fair Haven.
+The tower is topped by a wooden belfry with Corinthian columns and pilaster under an octagonal steeple.

-The interior was reworked in 1850, during which the pulpit was moved to the east end, as opposed to the south wall, as was common in colonial meeting houses.
+The interior was reworked in 1850.
+During this time the pulpit was moved to the east end, as opposed to the south wall, as was common in colonial meeting houses.

 5. New Haven-style Apizza

-East Haven is well-known for its Italian-American heritage, to the point where one of the big local employers is the Calabro Cheese Corporation, producing mozzarella, parmesan, ricotta and romano.
+East Haven has a reputation for its Italian-American heritage, to the point where one of the big local employers is the Calabro Cheese Corporation.
+This company produces authentic mozzarella, parmesan, ricotta and romano.

-Those Italian roots will be unmistakeable when you see the line-up of delis, pizzerias, ristoranti, grinder shops and Italian bakeries in the area.
+Those Italian roots will be unmistakable when you see the roster of delis, pizzerias, ristoranti, grinder shops and Italian bakeries in the area.

-New Haven has had such a big Italian influence that it even has its own pizza style, apizza, which is closer to Neapolitan pizza for its thin crust, and is baked at high temperatures in coal-fired ovens and served whole, not by the slice.
+New Haven has had such a big Italian influence that it even has its own pizza style, apizza.
+This is closer to Neapolitan pizza for its thin crust, and is baked at high temperatures in coal-fired ovens and served whole, not by the slice.

 6. Foxon Park Beverages

-Go to any independent pizzeria in East Haven or New Haven and you’ll see bottles by this soft drinks brand, looking like they’re from a different time.
+Go to any independent pizzeria in East Haven or New Haven and you’ll see bottles by this soft drinks brand.
+The throwback Foxon Park packaging looks like an artifact from the middle of the 20th century

-Foxon Park Beverages was established in 1922 and is stocked at stores around New England, but is most prominent in its home town.
+The company was established in 1922 and can be found all over New England, but is most prominent in its home town.

-You’ll see bottles all over East Haven, but can go to the source at the factory store at 103 Foxon Blvd.
+You’ll see bottles in stores around East Haven, but can go to the source at the factory store at 103 Foxon Blvd.

 7. Lighthouse Point Park